casonadams/walh/README.md

 # walh

 A vim theme repo that is easy on the eyes and for long hours looking at a screen.
-All colors are used from the first 21 ANSI colors of the terminal in use.
+All colors are used from the ANSI colors of the terminal in use.
 A color scheme for vim

 - Options for light and dark mode based on terminal settings.